General

 The cash flow statement is crucial for a company’s finances and for understanding the overall health of the business.
 Creating a cash flow statement involves using either the direct or indirect cash flow method and setting up the right processes.

-In this article we will guide you through the process and help you understand the details and differences between the direct and indirect cash flow method.
+In this article, we will guide you through the process and help you understand the details and differences between the direct and indirect cash flow methods.

 Cash Flow Statement Definition